Unroadworthy car trailers: photos of mending a typical example of corrosion and suspension failure.

 This type of corrosion is very common on small trailers sold on ebay and elsewhere because a wide range of commercially produced small trailers use ungalvanised hollow section drop arms.
 This is a serious design weakness.

-It is impossible to weld corroded units back to an acceptable strength, although no doubt, people do try.
+It is impossible to weld corroded units back to an acceptable strength.

 |The whole axle beam assembly